-1.1 This draft Scoping Report represents the first stage of work in undertaking Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA) for the proposed Teignbridge Local Plan (hereafter referred to as TLP).
-The TLP covers that part of Teignbridge District which is outside the Dartmoor National Park

-The TLP will set out strategic policies for development across Teignbridge local planning authority area for the period covering 2020 to 2040.

-1.2 Teignbridge District Council is also a partner in the ongoing work to create The Greater Exeter Strategic Plan (GESP), a Development Plan Document that will set out strategic policies and proposals for building and land use in the Greater Exeter area up to 2040.
-The plan covers the geographical area of the four local planning authorities of East Devon District Council, Exeter City Council, Mid Devon District Council and Teignbridge District Council (excluding the area of Dartmoor National Park- see paragraph 1.3) as shown on Figure 1.

-The plan is limited in scope to cover strategic issues and strategic allocations within those areas with local issues to be considered through linked local plans prepared by each partner authority for their area.
+- 1.1 This draft Scoping Report represents the first stage of work in undertaking a Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA) for the review of the Teignbridge Local Plan (hereafter referred to as TLP).
+The TLP covers that part of Teignbridge District which is outside the Dartmoor National Park (Figure 1). - 1.2 The TLP will set out the strategic policies, proposals and actions for the Teignbridge local planning authority area to meet the environmental, social and economic challenges facing the area for the period 2020 to 2040. - 1.3 Teignbridge District Council is also a partner in the ongoing work to create The Greater Exeter Strategic Plan (GESP), a Development Plan Document that will set out strategic policies and proposals for building and land use in the Greater Exeter area up to 2040.
+The GESP plan covers the geographical area of the four local planning authorities of East Devon District Council, Exeter City Council, Mid Devon District Council and Teignbridge District Council (excluding the area of Dartmoor National Park) as shown on Figure 4. - 1.4 The plan is limited in scope to cover strategic issues and strategic allocations within those areas with local issues to be considered through linked local plans prepared by each partner authority for their area.
 Councils are required to work together on strategic planning issues under the duty to co-operate that forms part of the National Planning Policy Framework (NPPF), which must include consideration by those councils of preparing joint plans.
-In the case of the "Greater Exeter" area a joint plan covering strategy matters is considered to be a particularly appropriate way of ensuring a collaborative and co-ordinated approach to the delivery of the development needs of the Greater Exeter area.

-1.3 It should be noted that around 30% of Dartmoor National Park falls in Teignbridge district.
+In the case of the "Greater Exeter" area a joint plan covering strategy matters is considered to be a particularly appropriate way of ensuring a collaborative and coordinated approach to the delivery of the development needs of the Greater Exeter area. - 1.5 It should be noted that around 30% of Dartmoor National Park falls in Teignbridge district.
 The National Park Authority is a planning authority in its own right; they have in the past, and will in the future, be producing their own Park wide plan.
 The TLP, and this scoping report, does not cover/address National Park areas, albeit with the caveat that some data sources quoted in this report may extend/cover areas that lie beyond the TLP area and there are also cross-boundary matters that are addressed in this report.